Millennials: Terminology

-Millennials are sometimes called echo boomers, due to them often being the offspring of the baby boomers, the significant increase in birth rates from the early 1980s to mid-1990s, and their generation's large size relative to that of boomers.
+Millennials are sometimes called Echo Boomers, due to them often being the offspring of the Baby Boomers, the increase in birth rates from the early 1980s to mid-1990s, and their generation's large size comparable to that of boomers.
 In the United States, the echo boom's birth rates peaked in August 1990 and a twentieth-century trend toward smaller families in developed countries continued.
-Psychologist Jean Twenge described millennials as "Generation Me" in her 2006 book Generation Me: Why Today's Young Americans Are More Confident, Assertive, Entitled – and More Miserable Than Ever Before, while in 2013, Time magazine ran a cover story titled Millennials: The Me Me Me Generation.
-Alternative names for this group proposed include the Net Generation, Generation 9/11, Generation Next, and The Burnout Generation.
+Alternative names for this group include the Net Generation, Generation 9/11, Generation Next, Generation Me, and The Burnout Generation.